jmr-lab/f1-etl-pipeline/README.md

 The workflow runs:

-- **Automatically** on push, when files under `data/raw/` change or when `src/scrape.py` is modified
+- **Weekly** automatically on a scheduled day to refresh the database
 - **Manually** via the [Run workflow](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) button in the Actions tab

 ### Running It Yourself

 If you fork this repository:

-1. Place the Ergast F1 CSV files in the `data/raw/` folder
+1. Clone the repository locally
+2. Run the fetch script to download the Jolpica database: `python src/fetch.py`
-2. Trigger the workflow (push a change or use manual dispatch)
+3. Trigger the workflow (push a change or use manual dispatch)
-3. The validated outputs will be committed to `data/processed/` and `sql/` once the pipeline completes
+4. The validated outputs will be committed to `data/processed/` and `sql/` once the pipeline completes

 You can also run the pipeline locally without GitHub Actions: